Nakawashi/CPP/Module02/README.md

 The disadvantage of fixed point number, is than of course the loss of range and precision when compare with floating point number representations.
 For example, in a fixed<8,1> representation, our fractional part is only precise to a quantum of 0.5.
 We cannot represent number like 0.75.
 We can represent 0.75 with fixed<8,2>, but then we loose range on the integer part.

 ### Nombres negatifs
-Complement a deux
+1. Complement a deux
-premier bit pour le signe
+2. premier bit pour le signe
-x suivants pour l'exposant
+3. x suivants pour l'exposant
-le reste pour la mantisse
+4. le reste pour la mantisse

 ## Ex00
 Mise en pratique de la forme canonique (de Coplien)

 ## Ex01
+Conversion de INT en float, fixed point en int...

 ## Ex02

-## Ex03
+Surcharge d'opérateurs